 If you have received a penalty charge notice and feel that it should not have been issued you have the right to challenge it.

-This can be done in writing or via email, you must ensure the penalty charge notice number and your name and address are on all correspondence.
+This can be done in writing, online or via email, you must ensure the penalty charge notice number and your name and address are on all correspondence.
 Make sure that this is done within 14 days, this way the discounted period will be guaranteed if the ticket is not cancelled.
 If you write after the 14 day discounted period you will be liable for the full amount.

 Formal representations are allowed once you receive the Notice to Owner (NtO).
 This is sent out if you do not pay the penalty charge notice within 28 days of the issued date.